kubewarden/docs/src/introduction.md

-> **WARNING:** Chimera is in early development stage, it's not production ready.
+> **WARNING:** Kubewarden is in early development stage, it's not production ready.
 >
 > Feedback is highly appreciated.

 # Introduction

-Chimera is a [Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validates incoming requests using policies written in WebAssembly.
+Kubewarden is a [Kubernetes Dynamic Admission Controller](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) that validates incoming requests using policies written in WebAssembly.